Nationals vs. Mariners Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 24 doubles, two triples, 10 home runs, 26 walks and 36 RBI (72 total hits).
-He has stolen two bases.
+- Jeimer Candelario has 24 doubles, two triples, 10 home runs, 26 walks and 36 RBI (73 total hits).
+He's also stolen two bases.

-- Candelario has picked up at least one hit in three games in a row.
-During his last five outings he is batting .333 with three doubles, two home runs, two walks and six RBI.
+- Candelario enters this game looking to extend his four-game hit streak.
+In his last five games he is hitting .316 with two doubles, two home runs, two walks and four RBI.

 Candelario Recent Games